Review: Quantum Metrology and Sensing with Many-Body Systems: Summary and Outlook

 Despite current progress on many-body quantum sensing, there are still several open problems to explore.
-While criticality has been identified as a resource for sensing in equilibrium scenarios, the criteria which results in quantum enhanced sensing is not specified in non-equilibrium probes.
-Another problem which requires further investigation is the performance of quantum sensors under imperfect situations, such as the presence of decoherence.
+While criticality has been identified as a resource for sensing in equilibrium scenarios, the criteria which results in quantum-enhanced sensing is not specified in non-equilibrium probes.
+Another problem which requires further investigation is the performance of quantum sensors under imperfect situations, such as the presence of decoherence \cite{matsuzaki2011magnetic}.
 In general terms, while quantum sensors are naturally expected to be sensitive to the desired parameters, we would like them to be robust against other system's parameters or noisy imperfections.
-Despite several works on noisy quantum metrology~\cite{escher2011quantum,kolodynski2013efficient,rossi2020noisy,demkowicz2014using,demkowicz2017adaptive,dur2014improved,nichols2016practical,chaves2013noisy,alushi2024optimality,faist2023time,reiter2017dissipative}, the notion of robustness has not yet been formulated quantitatively for quantum sensors.
-Furthermore, a general issue for quantum sensors arise in the multi-parameter Cram\'{e}r-Rao inequality as the bounds are not tight and thus saturating them may not be achievable.
-Developing tighter bounds and strategies towards achieving them in many-body sensors require closer connections between quantum metrology and control theory.
-One important problem in multi-parameter sensing is the situation where Fisher information matrix is singular and thus sensing becomes impossible.
-Specifying the criteria which results in singularity of the Fisher information matrix in many-body systems and recipes to fix them requires further attention.
-Finally, experimental realization of quantum many-body sensors is a big objective which ultimately defines the success of these probes.
-Many physical platforms can implement many-body sensors, including nuclear magnetic resonance systems, Rydberg atoms, optical lattices, superconducting simulators, nitrogen vacancies and levitated objects. progress on these setups as well as new physical platforms open further opportunities for developing many-body quantum sensors with wide range of applications.
+Despite several works on noisy quantum metrology~\cite{escher2011quantum,kolodynski2013efficient,rossi2020noisy,demkowicz2014using,demkowicz2017adaptive,dur2014improved,nichols2016practical,chaves2013noisy,alushi2024optimality,faist2023time,reiter2017dissipative,mihailescu2023thermometry,mihailescu2024multiparameter}, the notion of robustness has not yet been formulated quantitatively for quantum sensors.
+A related approach is the use of error-correction codes for quantum sensing \cite{dur2014improved,kessler2014quantum,zhou2018achieving,unden2016quantum,zhou2020optimal,layden2019ancilla}.
+For 1D interacting many-body systems, presence of even minimal disorder may induce Anderson localization \cite{lahini2008anderson}, therefore such approaches may become extremely relevant for many-body sensing.